-PFCs are a subset of man-made compounds containing approximately 6,000 chemicals formed from carbon chains with fluorine attached to these chains.
-PFCs are part of a group of the most extensively produced and studied chemicals and are currently classified as unregulated or "emerging" contaminants.
-They have no Federal Safe Drinking Water Act (SDWA) regulatory standards.
+PFAS compounds are a subset of man-made compounds containing approximately 6,000 chemicals formed from carbon chains with fluorine attached to these chains.
+PFAS are part of a group of the most extensively produced and studied chemicals and are currently classified as unregulated or "emerging" contaminants.
+There are currently no Federal Safe Drinking Water Act (SDWA) regulatory standards.